 Experienced customer service representative with a track record of enhancing customer satisfaction through exceptional communication and efficient resolution of complaints.
 Proficient in managing customer queries and adept at using CRM software to document interactions comprehensively.
 Demonstrated ability to work effectively in fast-paced call center environments.
 Fluent in English and Spanish, offering bilingual support to meet diverse customer needs.

-8. Consider adding a cover letter
+8. Include a cover letter

 In the U.S., cover letters are often included with a resume.